 A: See our Wedding Deals Tariff page for all our Wedding Packages, including the regular tariff, mid-week weddings and late availability weddings.

-We offer reduced venue hire on exclusive use of all the castle function rooms under our Special Wedding Package (50 staying overnight) while the Members Wedding Package will suit larger weddings.
+We offer exclusive use of all the castle function rooms under our Special Wedding Package (50 staying overnight) while the Members Wedding Package will suit larger weddings.

 See the up to date Wedding Tariffs for each year.